pvasek/kudu-wiki/Deployment-credentials.md

 ## Important note about the FTP username

-Whether you use user-level or site-level credentials, not that you need to prepend the site name you the username you use for FTP.
-So you'd have user names that look like this:
+Whether you use user-level or site-level credentials, note that you need to prepend the site name to the username you use for FTP.
+So you'd have FTP full user names that look like this:

 * With user-level credentials: MyCoolSite\davidebbo
 * With site-level credentials: MyCoolSite\$MyCoolSite